VelozUy/veloz/ENVIRONMENT.md

 4. Scroll down to "Your apps" section
 5. Click on the web app configuration icon
 6. Copy the config values to the corresponding environment variables

+## Google OAuth Setup

+To enable Google sign-in for the admin panel:

+1. In Firebase Console, go to Authentication > Sign-in method
+2. Enable "Google" as a sign-in provider
+3. Add your domain to authorized domains
+4. For local development, add `localhost` to authorized domains
+5. Set the owner email in `NEXT_PUBLIC_OWNER_EMAIL` environment variable

+## Admin User System

+- The owner email (set in `NEXT_PUBLIC_OWNER_EMAIL`) has permanent access
+- All other users must be invited through the admin panel
+- Only invited users with active status can sign in
+- Users are stored in Firestore collection `adminUsers`

 ## Security Note